of youth in a long term and continuous, community supported,

 children, families, and the community.

-Michigan Project FISH program will work through a statewide committee
+Michigan Project FISH program works through a statewide committee

 with representatives from: Michigan 4-H Youth Programs, Michigan State